 Laminate flooring is a synthetic product made of multiple layers fused together.
 It simulates wood flooring with a photographic layer underneath a clear, protective one.
 Usually, the inner, core sheet is made of melamine resin and fibre.

-Arriving on the market in the 1970s as a cheaper alternative to real wood, today's laminate manufacturers have come a long way since then.
-This means you can use products of great quality for a competitive price and choose from dozens of different types of woods.
+Since it arrived on the market in the 1970s as a cheaper alternative to real wood, today's laminate manufacturers have come a long way.
+This means you can use products of great quality for a competitive price and choose from dozens of different types of wood.

 You'll be able to find sophisticated ash, exotic bamboo, rich cherry, deep mahogany, warm maple, old-fashioned oak, and dramatic walnut, to name just a few.
-If you want a contemporary look, you've got it, but there are rustic, antiquated versions of these woods too for if you want a worn-in appearance.
+If you want a contemporary look, you've got it, but there are rustic, antiquated versions of these woods, too, for a worn-in appearance.

 All of this variety is possible thanks to the photographic process that is used to create the design layer of laminate flooring.
 It's a high-resolution image of the wood in question, so it's remarkably realistic.
 The image is printed and then glued onto a core of fibreboard and then backed by an additional layer at the bottom, treated to prevent damage from moisture.
 The whole thing is then covered by a resistant, clear top layer that keeps the picture perfect.